National Natural Landmark: Beckley Bog

 I do not hesitate when asked what my favorite area of Connecticut is.
 While I love many diverse parts of the state from Stonington’s downtown borough to Yale’s historic buildings and New Canaan’s modernist neighborhoods, the extreme northwest corner is always my answer.
 I don’t go so far as to claim one town better than rest, but the 6 towns from the Barkhamsted Reservoir to the New York line are where I want to be – at least from late September through March.
 Barkhamsted/Hartland, Colebrook, Norfolk, Canaan and Salisbury.

-3 of our state’s 8 National Natural Landmarks are situated in these towns (Norfolk, Salisbury and Canaan) and 2 more just miss out the geographic boundary (Granby and Cornwall).
+3 of our state’s 8 National Natural Landmarks are situated in these towns (Norfolk, Salisbury and Canaan) and 2 more just miss out on my geographic boundary (Granby and Cornwall).
 I could make a case for each of these “favorite” towns and believe me, when you realize that a majority of Nutmeggers have probably never even even heard of Canaan or Colebrook, let alone point their locations out on a map, I better have a well-crafted case.

 Simply put, they are beautiful.
 They are the towns postcard photographers must go to capture the autumn or winter scenes for their portfolio.
 There are lakes without lake houses and ponds without boats.
 There are vistas without clutter and forests that haven’t been logged.
 This is wild and rural Connecticut – with just enough pastoral white churches on hills, farm stands and dirt roads to make it the essence of New England.

 Rumor has had it for a few years now that the CFPA is planning out a trail to connect the Metacomet Trail in Granby all the way west to the Appalachian Trail in Salisbury.
 If this comes to fruition, it would become my favorite trail in the state as it would traverse the towns I’ve mentioned.
 Please, make this rumor true.
+(2018 Update: it’s still in the works)

-And one particular area is so special that it is a National Natural Landmark!
+And one particular area in Norfolk is so special that it is a National Natural Landmark!
 Beckley Bog is actually not far at all from route 44, but it feels an entire world away.
-There is a dirt Tim O’Connor Road which leads to the skinnier dirt Beckley Road which becomes a crazy skinny Beckley Road on its way to other dirt roads deep into the woods.
+There is a dirt Tim O’Connor Road which leads to the skinnier dirt Beckley Road, which becomes a crazy skinny Beckley Road on its way to other dirt roads deep into the woods.
 But, no need to drive the crazy stuff; Beckley Bog is off of Beckley Road before the “closed during winter” section.)

 I parked along the road and picked my way through the wet woods.
 It was silent.
 Like, creepy silent – which I love.
 Huge red spruces and white pines towered over a dense mat of ferns and mosses.
 It’s like Endor in there.
 In Connecticut!
-I love that too.

 Whoa.
 That’s a lot of qualifiers for a superlative.
 But I’ll take it… I was standing next to – and at times, very close to in the most southerly sphagnum-heath-black spruce bog in New England!
 I felt important.